Anteproperispomenon/os-string-compat/README.md

 at some point to auto-generate the docs with GitHub Actions... once I understand how to do that.

+## Note on macOS

+This package may not work with older versions of GHC on macOS; when testing GHC 8.10.1 on macOS on GitHub Actions, it failed to install GHC.
+This seens to be because ARM support for mac wasn't added until GHC 8.10.4 (and improved thereafter).
+To reflect this, macOS is tested on GHC 8.10.4 rather than GHC 8.10.1, which Windows and Linux are tested on.

 ## Intro and Purpose

 This is a compatibility layer over [os-string](https://hackage.haskell.org/package/os-string)